Wholesale Eyelash Extensions for Cat Eye Eyelashes Salons

 The trend in 2026 has shifted towards the “Fox Eye” or “Eyeliner Effect.”
 This look requires a sharp, angular lift at the outer corner, not a rounded curl.

-• The Failure of C-Curl: C-curl is too round.
+The retention issue of C-Curl: C-curl is too round.
 On the outer corner, it curls back towards the eyelid, often getting lost in the lashes or looking too “dolly.”

 B2B Sourcing Advice

-To monetize cat eye eyelashes extensions, you must stock LASHMAITRE’s M and L Curl Trays.
-These are your high-margin tools.
+To commercialize cat eye eyelashes extensions, you must stock LASHMAITRE’s M and L Curl Trays.
+These are your commercial tools.
 You cannot charge a premium for a look that every other salon does with C-curl.

 Design with precision. 📐 This LASHMAITRE guide reveals the exact lengths and placement needed to master lash mapping for cat eye styling, ensuring a perfectly elongated and lifted look for your clients.